learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Metaprogramming.md

 # note that message inherits from Basemodel.
 Which is a pydantic data class
 # this gives us many additionally powers in our message class
 # such as validation as well as easy JSON serialization.
-# Note it does force us to define classes while using types.
+# Note it does force us to define classes while using types. (though we don't need to implment
+# a init() method)
 class Message(BaseModel):
     #this is the method that generates the json serialization.
     # for example class SignIn(username: str, password: str) would return